- Course: Chemistry with a Year in Industry MChem, BSc

 - Company: Reckitt Benckiser

-One of the great things my team does is regular technical meetings, where everyone is caught up on the science behind the different projects.
-I find that very interesting and useful to understand what other parts of the team do.
-The projects that I work on are early feasibility, which allows me to work on a wide range of formats and exciting new products.
-Within these projects I regularly work with cross functional teams such as Regulatory and Quality, and I get to see all aspects of how a product goes from an idea to reality.
+One of the great things my team did was having regular technical meetings, where everyone is caught up on the science behind the different projects.
+I found that to be very interesting and useful to understand what other parts of the team were doing.
+The projects that I worked on were early feasibility, which allowed me to work on a wide range of formats and exciting new products.
+Within these projects, I regularly worked with cross functional teams such as Regulatory and Quality, and I had the opportunity to see all aspects of how a product goes from an idea to reality.

-Staff at RB are also encouraged to volunteer in work time to support the local community.
+Staff at RB were also encouraged to volunteer in work time to support the local community.
 RB’s social impact investment strategy focuses on three areas that have a direct connection to the business and where we identify the greatest unmet needs (Sexual Health and Wellbeing, Malnutrition and Stunting, and Health and Hygiene).
-My team recently held a Devils Kitchen event, where they cooked for around 80 people, with the funds raised from the meal going to Maister Lodge in Hull.
+My team held a Devils Kitchen event, where we cooked for around 80 people, with the funds raised from the meal going to Maister Lodge in Hull.

-I have developed my understanding of the processes that occur in industry, which I believe will greatly help my experiments when I return to university as attention to detail is key.
-I have also improved my organisational skills by keeping up with deadlines set for pieces of work.
-I have really enjoyed the experience that I have had so far and look forward to spending the year here.
+Doing the year in industry has helped me developed my understanding of the processes that occur in industry, which I believe will greatly help my experiments after I returned to university as attention to detail is key.
+I also improved on my organisational skills by keeping up with deadlines set for pieces of work.
+I really enjoyed the experience that I had.”